justheimsk/justheimsk/README.md

 ➜ My name is Henrique and I'm 18 years old, I've been a full stack developer for 3 years

-➜ I'm attending the 3rd year of high school.

 ➜ I've done several projects as a developer, Discord Bots, Websites, Servers, Api's, and I've also done projects involved with robotics and CNC programming/machining.

 ## 💫 » **My skills**